mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

 k \leq C(m) \leq C_E(m) + c_E \leq l(m) + c_E
 $$

 Note that here we could only use the invariance theorem because our description mechanism is technically speaking a mapping which can be effectively computed: one could write a simple algorithm to turn natural numbers into binary strings using this description mechanism and also recover natural numbers from their description in a unique and deterministic fashion.
-Think of it as this: if you can write a C program which can generate the source number from its description, then it is a computable function.
+Think of it as this: if you can write a C program which can generate the source number from its description, and the description alone, then it is a computable function.

 Now, expanding $$ l(m) $$ with the length of our encodings we found above, we get: